 He gave my shoulder a tight squeeze before excusing himself to his guests in the main room.

-“I apologize for taking the measures I did, but Mr. Belvida asked about our progress.
-Perhaps you’d be better suited away from the main floor from now on.”
+“I apologize for taking the measures I did, but Mr. Belvida asked about our progress and I didn’t feel right misleading him.
+You showed real promise when I hired you but nights like tonight make me think you’d be better suited away from the main floor from now on.”

-“I’m not trying to overstep my bounds, but two misunderstandings don’t mean I didn’t do a good job,” I said, trying not to lose my temper as I slid off my headset.
-I took a few calming breaths as I stood there, mortified that this was happening within earshot of everyone, including the donors.
+“This is all a misunderstanding, Marjorie,” I said, trying not to lose my temper as I slid off my headset.
+I took a few calming breaths as I stood there, mortified that this was happening within earshot of everyone, especially the donors.
+All of whom could be future clients.

 I turned, red faced, to see a better-lit image of the gentleman from outside.
-He was tall, at least 6ft 3 if not taller, and his hair was inky black and contrasted the now clear green of his eyes, sending my heart into a chaotic frenzy as it skipped slightly when he stole a look for just a second too long.
+He was tall, a few inches over 6ft, and his hair was inky black and contrasted the now clear green of his eyes that reminded me of a jade statue in Uncle Oscar’s office.
 He couldn’t be older than thirty, but the way he spoke made me question if he was just one of those forever-young people.

 He gave her a look that said he wasn’t thrilled with her red herring.